picoexperiment/AutoBub3hs/README.md

 AutoBub3hs-builddir$ ./abub3hs <location of data> <run number> <output folder>
 ```

+Make sure to put the folder `cam_masks` into the same directory as the abub3hs executable (build directory)!
 `<location of data>` and `<output folder>` MUST have trailing slashes!

 Output: